ballerina-platform/module-ballerina-sql/ballerina/Module.md

 #### Query data

-These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the results.
+These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the result as a stream.
+Once the `query` operation is done, make sure to consume all the fetched data or close the stream.

 This sample demonstrates querying data from a table in a database.
 First, a type is created to represent the returned result set.
 This record can be defined as an open or a closed record